Nate-Wessel/how2osm/readme.md

 Now click the "export" tab to download the data in a variety of formats.
 If you wanted to quickly make a map with this in a standard desktop GIS, GeoJSON would be a good, straightforward choice.
 You could just drag this straight into QGIS and begin styling the layers.

 Personally, I often use Overpass to download fresh (delayed by just a minute or two) city or metro level data.
 There's actually a link for this directly on [openstreetmap.org](https://openstreetmap.org), which will download everything within the current (rectangular) map view as an XML file.
 Give it a try!
 Zoom to your city or neighborhood, go to the "export" option, and select "Overpass API" in the sidebar to download.
-If you go too big (e.g. all of Europe), the API will timeout and throw an error.
+If you go too big (e.g. country level), the API will timeout and throw an error.

 Did you download a file?
 Good!
 Now you may be asking:
 > What on Earth will I do with this 600MB XML file?
 I tried to open it with a text editor and my computer crashed!